-In an exchange of letters with Charles Barberis, the carpenter who built the Cabanon, Le Corbusier had considered mass production (in wood or metal) of this prototype.
+In an exchange of letters with Charles Barberis, the joiner who built the Cabanon, Le Corbusier had considered mass production (in wood or metal) of this prototype.

-The Cabanon is now recognized as a manifesto of modern architecture, and two replicas have been made by the furniture designer Cassina.
+The Cabanon is now recognized as a manifesto of modern architecture,as is listed a Unesco World Heritage site.
+Two replicas have been made by the furniture designer Cassina.
 They are frequently exhibited all over the world.

 Le Corbusier’s murals, which with dashes of colour polychromatically complement and offset the austerity of the minimalist habitat he had designed, decorate a wall of the entrance to the Cabanon and the inside panels of the two folding shutters.